bazo/nette-monolog-extension/docs/en/index.md

 The adapter replaces the default logger instance and you should not tinker with it anymore.
 To put it simply: use Monolog handlers, do not change the logger anymore.

-You can ofcourse turn off the registration into Tracy
+You can of course turn off the registration into Tracy

 ```yml
 monolog: